How to Keep Your Smartphone From Hurting Your Relationships

 Why?
 As ample research shows, building strong social relationships is one of the best things we can do for our mental and physical health, and it may be easier for us to build these relationships in person.
 Engaging in face-to-face social interactions tends to improve our mood and reduce depression.
 Activities that involve other people — such as attending religious services or engaging in exercise or sports — also have positive effects on our mental health.
 Without these experiences, our mental health suffers.

 The convenience of the smartphone has made it easier to pass up meaningful social interactions.
-Although only 23 percent of people admit that they occasionally use their phone to avoid interacting with others, the rest of us may just opt for what’s easy.
+Although only 23 percent of people admit that they occasionally use their phones to avoid interacting with others, the rest of us may just opt for what’s easy.
 We may peruse our friends’ Facebook pages instead of asking them how they’re doing.
 We may opt to watch Netflix instead of going to the movie theater with friends.
 For optimal mental health, though, it seems we should choose face-to-face interactions whenever possible.
 (Not sure how?
 Here are tips for breaking up with your phone.)

 2. Don’t use your phone when you’re with other people.

 To build those strong, in-person relationships, we also have to be mindful of how we use our phones when we're with others.
-If you’re with someone, and they start using their smartphone, the social interaction tends to be lower quality.
+If you’re with someone, and they start using their smartphone, the social interaction tends to be of lower quality.
 As you’ve probably experienced, it can break the connection, stall a conversation, and make you feel unheard.
 Most people believe that it’s not OK to use smartphones during social events, and 82 percent believe that smartphone use at social gatherings hurts conversations, at least occasionally.

 Nevertheless, we continue to use our smartphones.
 In one study, 89 percent of smartphone users said that they had used their phone during their most recent social gathering.
 And most people believe that their own smartphone use doesn’t take much, if any, of their attention away from the group.